psb/bucklescript.github.io/docs/interop-misc.md

 ## Composing `bs` Attributes

 As you might have guessed, most `bs.*` attributes can be used together.
-Here's an extreme example:
+Here is an extreme example:

 ```ocaml
 external draw: (_ [@bs.as "dog"]) -> int array -> unit = "draw" [@@bs.val] [@@bs.scope "global"] [@@bs.splice]